-- Take pain medication as needed 45 minutes before any home activity or exercise program. - Use ice at least two to three times per day for the first two weeks to limit swelling.
+- Take pain medication as needed 45 minutes before any home activity or exercise program. - Use ice at least two to three times per day for the first two weeks to limit swelling and help with pain.
+Use ice for 15 to 20 minutes, then wait at least an hour before using again if needed.